PaoloLaurenti/resume/resume.md

 I was part of a team that was in charge of handling the software responsible for the cataloguing of the products of all the e-commerce of the group
 - Completed the first part of the integration between legacy applications and new P.I.M. software bought from an external vendor
+- Created several applications with Microservices Architecture that allow the business to process the shipping restrictions of products in real time
 - Started recurring monthly meetings with all the developers of the department with the purpose of learning together (coderetreat, coder dojo, watching technical video, etc...)
-- Created a software that allows the real time processing of the shipping restrictions of products

 ### *Software developer*, [Elleffegi Consulting](http://www.elleffegiconsulting.com) ( 2013-02 — 2013-10 )